-FIRET 10503142 Fire Fighting Principles Describes basic fire behavior, and techniques used to control structural and related fire emergencies, and life safety practices.
+Describes basic fire behavior, and techniques used to control structural and related fire emergencies, and life safety practices.
+Students perform all practical evolutions necessary to control and extinguish fires and otherwise meet all requirements for Firefighter 1 certification with the State of Wisconsin.